Emese92/quiz-project/README.md

 ## Testing

-- Tested maually for invalid inputs and error messages.
+- Tested manually for invalid inputs and error messages.
 - Tested in my local terminal and Heroku terminal.
+- Tested on phone and desktop.
 - The code had no problem passing through the [PEP8 validator](http://pep8online.com/checkresult#).

 ![PEP8](/images/pep8.png)